-- Students are charged at the regular Lancaster Seminary tuition rate, and may request reimbursement for the site fee only (not to exceed \$500.00), according to the policy outlined in Student Financial Responsibility, Section 6. - In order for credits to be awarded, the student must present to the registrar for the student's file a copy of the CPE evaluation and a statement of successful completion of the CPE provided by the CPE supervisor.
-Under no circumstances may a student receive more than four (4) credit hours for CPE. - CPE completed prior to study at Lancaster Seminary is not eligible for transfer into a Lancaster Seminary degree program.
-If CPE has been approved as the student's field education assignment, the student will not register for PT354.
-See the Coordinator of Field Education for instructions.
+- requirement is needed for Field Education. - Documentation of acceptance by the CPE site must accompany registration for CPE. - Students are charged at the regular Lancaster Seminary tuition rate, and may request reimbursement for the site fee only (not to exceed \$500.00), according to the policy outlined in Student Financial Responsibility, Section 6. - In order for credits to be awarded, the student must present to the registrar for the student's file a copy of the CPE evaluation and a statement of successful completion of the CPE provided by the CPE supervisor.
+Under no circumstances may a student receive more than 1.5 credit hours for CPE. - CPE completed prior to study at Lancaster Seminary is not eligible for transfer into a Lancaster Seminary degree program

-Registration for the Cross-Cultural Component of the Master of Divinity Program - See Master of Divinity Program, Section 14.
+Registration for the Cross-Cultural Component of the Master of Divinity Program See Master of Divinity Program, Section 13.

-Other Registration Opportunities: Lancaster Seminary has established relationships with the following programs through which seminary students may earn academic credits.
+Other Registration Opportunities:

+Lancaster Seminary has established relationships with the following programs through which seminary students may earn academic credits.

+• On-Line Study:

-- Lancaster Seminary Summer Academy: Degree-seeking Lancaster Seminary students may submit requests to earn academic credit for eligible Summer Academy offerings, subject to approval by the Vice President of Academic Affairs/Dean of the Seminary. - To earn academic credit, students will be expected to attend every session of the offering and complete supplemental readings and assignments as defined in a syllabus provided by the professor, with final submission of assignments no later than September 1. - For eligible offerings, registration procedures and forms, go to www.lancasterseminary.edu > My LTS-For Students. - On-Line Study: Whether through Lancaster Seminary or any ATS-accredited institution, students may request authorization to undertake on-line study. - A completed EXTERNAL OR ON-LINE STUDY REQUEST FORM must be submitted to the registrar for consideration and approval by the Vice President of Academic Affairs/Dean of the Seminary prior to the registration period. - See Academic Policies and Procedures, Section 4, for Lancaster Seminary's policy regarding the maximum number of on-line credits that will be accepted toward each degree program. - See Appendix I: Technology skills and knowledge requirements for participating in Lancaster Seminary's 21st century learning environments" - Inter-Institutional Studies: Exchange programs with the following institutions have been established: - Millersville University and Franklin & Marshall College cross-registration opportunities have been established whereby full-time degree-seeking master's seminarians may, upon approval from both institutions, take eligible courses during the fall or spring term and pay Lancaster Seminary tuition.
+Whether through Lancaster Seminary or any ATS-accredited institution, students may request authorization to undertake on-line study.

+- A completed EXTERNAL OR ON-LINE STUDY REQUEST FORM must be submitted to the registrar for consideration and approval by the Dean of the Seminary prior to the registration period. - See Academic Policies and Procedures, Section 4, for Lancaster Seminary's policy regarding the maximum number of on-line credits that will be accepted toward each degree program. - See Appendix I: Technology skills and knowledge requirements for participating in Lancaster Seminary's 21st century learning environments"

+Inter-Institutional Studies:

+Exchange programs with the following institutions have been established:

+- Millersville University and Franklin & Marshall College cross-registration opportunities have been established whereby full-time degree-seeking master's seminarians may, upon approval from both institutions, take eligible courses during the fall or spring term and pay Lancaster Seminary tuition.
 Terms of the exchange and forms are available in the registrar's office. - Drew Theological Seminary: Lancaster Seminary has entered into an agreement with Drew Theological Seminary to offer United Methodist doctrine, polity, and history courses on the Drew campus in Madison, New Jersey, or on-line.
 Lancaster Seminary students who wish to register for the United Methodist courses at Drew will do so in the normal registration process.
 Drew's tuition and fees will be charged to the student's Lancaster Seminary account. - Eastern Mennonite Seminary Lancaster Campus: By special arrangement, degree-seeking students may apply and register for courses offered by EMS Lancaster campus in accordance with EMS policies and procedures. - o Other opportunities as announced.